kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ##### Unit tests

-Part 1 is implemented with unit tests in kubernetes/kubernetes#140473; parts 2-3 add tests in the same package.
+Part 1 is implemented with unit tests in kubernetes/kubernetes#140473; the gate and parts 2-3 add tests in the same package.

-- `k8s.io/kubernetes/pkg/kubelet/cm/memorymanager`: `2026-07-13` - covered by the
+- `k8s.io/kubernetes/pkg/kubelet/cm/memorymanager`: `2026-09-15` - `86.9%`
-  existing policy suite plus the cases below.
+  (`go test -cover` on master); the start-up validation path this enhancement extends is exercised by `TestStaticPolicyStart` and `TestMemoryManagerRestoreState`.

 Cases (added / planned):
 - policy: a small drift with no assignments; a small drift where assignments still fit; a reduction that no longer fits (start fails); a drift above the bound (start fails); a cross-NUMA assignment whose split shifts under drift; a manager restart with a drifted `machineInfo`.
+- feature gate: the same drifted state fails with the existing error when the gate is disabled, and is tolerated and re-baselined when it is enabled.
 - autodetect: parse the kernel span from a captured `/proc/iomem` (including the rodata gap); reject zeroed / absent addresses; fall back on a missing file.
-- option: strict mode rejects any drift; an explicit bound is honored.
+- option: `off` rejects any drift; an explicit bound is honored; an option set without the gate is rejected by configuration validation.

 ##### Integration tests